reedrosenbluth/hseq/README.md

 beat = bass <> snare <> bass <> hihat
 ```

-Finally we can play it at a specific tempo
+Finally we can play it at a specific tempo.
+In ghci (`stack ghci`):
 ```haskell
 > play beat 200
 ```